Arudjreis/awesome-security-GRC/README.md

   * You **have *more* data** than you think
   * You **need *less* data** than you think

-### Articles
+## Articles/Reports

+:dvd: Everything written by [**Ryan McGeehan**](https://scrty.io/).
+* His website references over a dozen articles on Risk Management.
+Some of them are [*waaaay*](https://magoo.medium.com/hypothesis-risk-and-science-439fc8b05ffb)
+* His various experience at Coinbase and Facebook and as a Start-up security advisor makes his input super relevant if you're working for a SaaS company as an example

-### Videos/Courses
+## Videos/Courses

-:tv: I have a full playlist of over [80 videos focus on Risk Management and CRQ,](https://www.youtube.com/playlist?list=PLj4UOrWWdhG-Lqk9DOvShUdbwRZcGWhRH) will either update it soon or detail the most relevant videos and talks directly here
+:tv: I have a full playlist of over [80 videos focus on Risk Management and CRQ,](https://www.youtube.com/playlist?list=PLj4UOrWWdhG-Lqk9DOvShUdbwRZcGWhRH) will either update it soon or detail the most relevant videos and talks directly here.

 # Compliance